matthewyang204/NotepadEE/README.md

 - x64 binaries are provided for users, however, they are not signed
 - Version compatibility:
 - Windows 7 x64 or later; ARM64 systems need Win11 ARM64 or later
 - Note: The Windows binaries are compiled with a special [build](https://github.com/adang1345/PythonWin7) of Python 3.12 that supports 64-bit Windows 7 - 8.1 alongside 10 and 11.
-64-bit Windows Vista systems must build the 64-bit version from source using Python 3.8, as even the mod doesn't support Vista.

 Upgrading:
 - You can directly run the new installer to upgrade.
 You can either download this from the Release of the new version or you can install from your custom-built installer.